Chart Color Schemes

 An assessment of population growth drivers in Hamersley reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on ABS population updates and AreaSearch validation, as of Nov 2025, Hamersley's estimated population is around 5,770.
-This reflects a growth of 561 people since the 2021 Census, which reported a population of 5,209.
-The increase is inferred from an AreaSearch estimate of 5,602 residents in Jun 2024 and additional validated new addresses since the Census date.
-This results in a density ratio of 1,743 persons per square kilometer.
-Hamersley's growth rate of 10.8% since 2021 exceeds the national average of 9.7%.
-Overseas migration contributed approximately 70.0% of overall population gains during recent periods.
+The population of the suburb of Hamersley is estimated at approximately 5,771 as of February 2026.
+This figure represents an increase of 562 people since the 2021 Census, which recorded a population of 5,209.
+The change is inferred from AreaSearch's estimate of the resident population being 5,602 in June 2024, along with the validation of 14 new addresses since the Census date.
+This results in a population density ratio of 1,743 persons per square kilometer, which is higher than the average across national locations assessed by AreaSearch.
+The suburb's growth rate of 10.8% since the 2021 Census exceeds the national average of 9.9%, positioning Hamersley as a growth leader in the region.
+Overseas migration contributed approximately 70.0% of overall population gains during recent periods, driving primary growth for the area.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 growth estimation, AreaSearch utilises ABS Greater Capital Region projections released in 2023 based on 2022 data.
-Future population trends suggest an increase just below the median national statistical area level, with Hamersley expected to grow by 498 persons to 2041, reflecting a gain of 7.3% over 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate post-2032 growth, AreaSearch uses ABS Greater Capital Region projections released in 2023, based on 2022 data.
+Future population trends suggest an increase just below the median for national statistical areas, with Hamersley expected to grow by 481 persons to 2041, reflecting a gain of 7.1% over the 17-year period.

 Frequently Asked Questions - Population